CHICAGO TRIBUNE - Sunday, May 23, 1999

 At Nuremberg, the United States and Britain pressed the prosecution of Nazi

 leaders for planning and initiating aggressive war.
-Supreme Court Justice Robert
+Supreme Court Justice

 Jackson, the head of the American prosecution staff, asserted

-"that launching a war of aggression is a crime and that no political or economic
+"that launching a war of aggression is a crime and that no political

 situation can justify it."
-He also declared that "if certain acts in violation
+He also declared that "if certain acts

-of treaties are crimes, they are crimes whether the United States does them or
+of treaties are crimes, they are crimes whether the United States does them

 whether Germany does them, and we are not prepared to lay down a rule of